A/g Chief Executive Officer

-Kate Carnell was appointed a member on 12 October 2015 for a term of five years.
+Ms Kate Carnell was appointed as a member of the Authority on 12 October 2015 for a term of five years.

-Ms Carnell commenced as CEO of the Australian Chamber of Commerce and Industry (ACCI) in May 2014.
-ACCI, Australia's largest and most representative business organisation is the leading voice of business in Australia advocating for over 300,000 businesses across all industries.
+Ms Carnell was the CEO of the Australian Chamber of Commerce and Industry (ACCI) from May 2014 to February 2016.
+ACCI is Australia's largest and most representative business organisation, advocating for over 300,000 businesses across all industries.

-Ms Carnell is well known and respected in the not-for-profit and business communities having served two years as CEO of beyondblue and previously four years as CEO of the Australian Food and Grocery Council.
+Ms Carnell is well known and respected in the not-for-profit and business communities, having served two years as CEO of beyondblue and four years as CEO of the Australian Food and Grocery Council.

 Ms Carnell began her professional life as a pharmacist.
 She owned and managed pharmacies for some 20 years, was the inaugural chair of the ACT Branch of the Australian Pharmacy Guild and went on to become National Vice-President of the Pharmacy Guild of Australia.